-The Banta Center for Ethical and Purposeful Leadership is the University of Redlands forum for conversation, inquiry, and debate on ethics as the foundation for excellence in individual and organizational decision-making.
+The Banta Center for Ethical and Purposeful Leadership is the University of Redlands forum for conversation, inquiry, and debate on ethical and purposeful leadership as the foundation for excellence in individual and organizational decision-making.

 The Banta Center houses a number of important textbooks, casebooks, and resources related to business ethics, law, leadership, and corporate social responsibility.
 These resources are located in the Banta Center's private library in Hornby Hall, Room 215.
 Much of our private collection is available to faculty, students, and guests for use according to our publication borrowing agreement.